 Until September 11, 2001, large-scale terror attacks had largely been committed on foreign soil, at least in the eyes of Americans.
-That day, writes Breaking Israel News’ Adam Eliyahu Berkowitz, not only brought to American soil what had long been a reality in the Holy Land, it cemented the enduring relationship between the United States and the Jewish state:
+That day, writes Breaking Israel News’ Adam Eliyahu Berkowitz, not only brought to American soil what had long been a reality in the Holy Land, it cemented twin towers memorial in Israel and the enduring relationship between the United States and the Jewish state:

 Tags: 9/11 Adam Eliyahu Berkowitz Breaking Israel News Terrorism US-Israel Relations